phkim14/288clouds-hugo/2020-03-20-vra8-nsxt-existing-security-group-using-segment-port-tags.md

 ## Process Overview
 1. Configure Membership Criteria of the existing security group(s).
 2. Create a blueprint with Cloud Agnostic Machine and NSX Network objects.
-3. Configure the tag on the machine network to place a tag on the machine segment port.
+3. Configure the tag on the machine network in the blueprint to place a tag on the machine segment port.

-optional steps:
+optional step:
 * Create inputs in the blueprint to customize the machine name.